 When friends fall out and things become heated, often things get said that would be better left unsaid.
 It is important to repair broken friendships as friends are so important and enhance our life.

 So no matter what you have fallen out about, repair your friendship as soon as you can.
 Here’s how to rebuild broken friendships.

-- Contact your friend and apologise for the argument, even if you feel it was not your fault.
+- Contact your friend and apologize for the argument, even if you feel it was not your fault.
 Tell them you are sorry that they are hurt and sorry that your actions upset them.
-Focus on the outcome – you want to repair and get back the friendship you once had and in order to do that you may have to apologise – so just do it.
+Focus on the outcome – you want to repair and get back the friendship you once had and in order to do that you may have to apologize – so just do it.

 - It’s not important to be right, it’s important to be kind.
 So tell your friend that you miss the friendship and want to put it back together and be the one to make the first move.

 - When you meet try not to rehash the argument and remember that once you have said something it’s hard to take it back so listen more and speak less.
 That’s why you have two ears and one mouth.
 Listen to what she has to say before you say anything.